-The meeting room needs to be adjacent to the public entrance and lobby and laid out so that meeting participants can enter the room directly from the lobby and visit the restrooms independent of the Library open service hours.
+The meeting room needs to be adjacent to the public entrance and lobby and laid out so that meeting participants can enter the room directly from the lobby independent of the Library open service hours.
 Proximity between the meeting room and the Children's Area is also desirable to allow groups of children to move between the two spaces without disrupting other public spaces within the facility.